When will my exam results be released?

 - Be offered a further opportunity to resit/resubmit the failed credits

-University in the intervening period.
+in May/June of the following year.
 You would not be

-permitted to attend the University and will not be eligible to receive
+permitted to attend classes, nor be eligible to receive

 - Be offered the opportunity to repeat the failed credits.
 Please read the "what happens to my funding if I repeat?"
 FAQ.